GamesCreed

 Zombie Rollerz is very fun, in a hyperactive, ‘kid hopped up on caffeine’ sort of way, but I did have one pretty solid gripe about it that made things slightly more difficult for me than I felt like they needed to be.
 That problem was that, after the tutorial, I felt like the game just stopped explaining things to me.

-This in and of itself is not necessarily a problem, especially considering the ‘roguelike’ descriptor that I’ve already given Zombie Rollerz.
+This, in and of itself, is not necessarily a problem, especially considering the ‘roguelike’ descriptor that I’ve already given Zombie Rollerz.
 After all, roguelikes are meant to be hard, and I feel like part of the difficulty of roguelikes is figuring out how certain mechanics play with each other and how best to exploit them.

-However, my situation with Zombie Rollerz felt less like I was not properly connecting with the mechanics and more that I had actually to figure out how things worked myself.
+However, my situation with Zombie Rollerz felt less like I was not properly connecting with the mechanics and more like I had to figure out how things worked myself.
 For example, nothing in the overworld sections felt particularly explained to me outside of clearing obstacles.
 The creeping hazard and the way zombie fights and puzzles (but not shops, obstacles, or treasure) advance the ‘in-game time’ both went unexplained to me, which I feel could have warranted at least a ‘heads up’.

 It was a bit annoying having to learn that kind of thing the ‘hard’ way, but the gameplay of Zombie Rollerz was casual and light enough that I didn’t feel particularly punished for not understanding some things, which I think is a plus.